 Construction on a campanile, or bell tower, to accompany the public cathedral in the Italian riverside city of Pisa broke ground in August 1173.
 By 1178, workers had made it to the third story of the structure, which was already tilting slightly to the north.
-Military conflicts with other Italian states would soon halt progress on the tower, which would not resume until 1272.
+Military conflicts with other Italian states soon halted progress on the tower, which did not resume until 1272.
 This time, construction only remained underway for 12 years before another war again stopped the work.
 A final wave of construction picked up again in the early 14th century, concluding with the installation of a bell chamber in 1372.

 While some architectural follies are the product of unforeseeable bouts of bad luck, the Leaning Tower of Pisa’s signature tilt could have been avoided with better planning.
 A shallow foundation and the soft ground of Pisa—composed of sand, clay, and deposits from the Tuscan rivers Arno and Serchio—were too unstable to support the building even in the early stages of its construction.
-Amazingly, the builders noticed this error early in the two-century construction project—after the addition of a second story to the tower, the ground began to give, prompting that infamous slant.
+Amazingly, the builders noticed this error early in the two-century construction project: After the addition of a third story to the tower, the ground began to give, prompting that infamous slant.

 When construction resumed in 1272, the additional developments did not exactly help the tower’s posture.
 The stacking of additional stories atop the existing three jostled the building’s center of gravity, causing a reversal in the direction of its tilt.
 As the tower accrued its fourth, fifth, sixth, and seventh stories, the once northward-leaning structure began to tip further and further south.